 Then, in 1949, the Sonora Rodeo again underwent a change in direction.
 The annual fair was held in May 29 and 30 of that year.
 The Fair Board directed the rodeo.
 The Days of Gold parade was sponsored and directed by the Tuolumne County Sheriff’s Posse, which had been formed the previous year.
 The Posse began conducting the Sonora Rodeo in 1950 and, in 1956, the Tuolumne County Sheriff’s Posse received permission to conduct a full-scale rodeo on the traditional Mother’s Day weekend (the weekend chosen by Mrs. Crooks when she became a benefactor).
-This year’s event marks the 46th Annual Mother Lode Round-Up and Parade put on by the Tuolumne County Sheriff’s Posse.
+For over 50 years the Annual Mother Lode Round-Up and Parade is done by the Tuolumne County Sheriff’s Posse.

 Sheriff's Posse History

 The Sheriff’s Posse was applied for incorporation in August 1948 and obtained in October 1948.